 If you are an American reader, you probably know what bay leaves are.
 You most likely have a small plastic canister of the dried leaves in your spice cabinet.
-You've cooking with them many times.
+You’ve cooked with them many times.
 But when we think of laurel leaves, we may well think of the Olympic games.
 The laurel leaf was a symbol of victory in ancient Greek mythology.
-It was also a tradition, in Ancient Greece, that a person's hair might be decorated with certain objects that would identify their occupation, or rank, or achievements (such as Olympic victory).
-In the first Olympic games, held in Athens in 776 BCE, the winner of the race was was crowned with an Olive wreath.
-Later, in the sixth century at the Pythian Games in Delphi, laurel leaf wreaths were awarded1 In the first modern Olympics, in 1896, second place winners received a laurel branch and a copper medal.
+It was also a tradition, in Ancient Greece, that a person’s hair might be decorated with certain objects that would identify their occupation, or rank, or achievements (such as Olympic victory).
+In the first Olympic games, held in Athens in 776 BCE, the winner of the race was crowned with an Olive wreath.
+Later, in the sixth century at the Pythian Games in Delphi, laurel leaf wreaths were awarded.
+1These Pythian games in Delphi were not actually called the Olympic games, but were part of a cycle of Panhellenic festivals with games.
+See Panhellenic games.
+In the first modern Olympics, in 1896, second place winners received a laurel branch and a copper medal.

 Laurel Wreath, Love, and Victory

 The laurel leaf wreath has its origin in the God Apollo.
 He was in love with Daphne, who was the daughter of the River God, Peneus (identification varies).
 Daphne desired not to marry, and she fled from Apollo’s desire, into the woods, where he chased her.
 She asked her father to help her escape, so he turned her into a laurel tree.
 From that day on, Apollo absolved to wear a wreath of laurels on his head.